NethServer/nethsecurity-docs/install.rst

 Since running from the USB stick does not guarantee best performances, you can also install NethSecurity to the hard disk while running it from the USB stick itself:

-1. make sure the server has Internet access
-2. connect to the server using VGA, serial console or SSH
+1. connect to the server using VGA, serial console or SSH
-3. login with default credentials
+2. login with default credentials
-4. execute ``ns-install`` and follow the instructions
+3. execute ``ns-install`` and follow the instructions

 Install on virtual machines